 As part of our academic medical center, Vascular and Endovascular Surgery in the Heart & Vascular Center employs board certified surgeons—Harvard Medical Center faculty who are engaged in life-changing cardiac research while also training future surgeons through our fellowship programs.

 Our vascular and endovascular surgeons work with a multidisciplinary team of vascular specialists, offering patients holistic and compassionate care within the Heart & Vascular Center’s state-of the-art Shapiro Cardiovascular Center.

-One of the largest heart and vascular centers in the United States, the Heart & Vascular Center—ranked #7 in the nation in cardiology and heart surgery by U.S. News & World Report — treats over 47,000 outpatients and 7,000 inpatients and performs more than 1,100 procedures annually.
-Vascular and endovascular surgery services are also available at Brigham and Women’s Faulkner Hospital, Brigham and Women's/Mass General Health Care Center in Foxborough and Brigham and Women’s Surgical Associates at South Shore Hospital.
+One of the largest heart and vascular centers in the United States, the Heart & Vascular Center—nationally ranked in the specialty of cardiology and heart surgery by U.S. News & World Report — treats over 47,000 outpatients and 7,000 inpatients and performs more than 1,100 procedures annually.
+Vascular and endovascular surgery services are also available at Brigham and Women’s Faulkner Hospital, Brigham Health and Brigham and Women's/Mass General Health Care Centers in Foxborough and Brigham and Women’s Surgical Associates at South Shore Hospital.